16 years

 A WELCOMING PLACE

-This outdoor installation kicks-off our public engagement campaign leveraging the universal power of photography and storytelling to foster a more inclusive discourse on immigration.
-Through a series of photographs by Oscar B. Castillo and Wil Sands, the installations demonstrate how small acts of welcome can turn urban spaces into refuges of hope and belonging.
-Thanks to support from the Walder Foundation, the campaign aspires to create a tool for understanding and a reminder that cities are shaped by their inhabitants.
+AWP launched Borders Cruzadas: A Welcoming Place as part of fall public engagement which ran through December 6.
+Large scale photography installations were placed in three Chicago Parks: Marquette Park, Humboldt Park, and Tom (Ping) Park leveraging the universal power of photography and storytelling to foster a more inclusive discourse on immigration.
+Through a series of photographs by Oscar B. Castillo and Wil Sands, the installations demonstrated how small acts of welcome can turn urban spaces into refuges of hope and belonging.

 Borders Cruzadas: A Welcoming Place on view at Marquette Park